misterblack1/lucasdeeco/README.md

 DA13   Pin 7  -> Pin 6                A12
 DA14   Pin 4  -> Pin 5                A13
 DA15   Pin 3  -> Pin 2                A14
-```

 DA0 - DA15 go to a pair of 74LS245's which are then connected to D0-D15 on the RAM/ROM/EEPROMs.

-Example from the start of hte ROM:

-0,1,2,3,4,5,6 (native mapping as if PAL was not there, data is scrambled)
 ```

+This means that the "key" used for the first 16 bytes of the ROMs is the same key used every 256 bytes through the entire length of the ROM.
+(Each chip is 32k in size, so 64k in total as this is a 16 bit system and the ROMs are low and high byte.)

+Example from the start of the ROM:

+A0,1,2,3,4,5,6 (native mapping as if PAL was not there, data is scrambled)
+```
 ..)
 ONN .I...*..}.DIIC19M...M........ .4...&.........+`....=...#COGIRP..........PYTAOR1..............U..u............V..........RIL S 86........GHELCO-...............;..t...@u....t....40...u..T ECAT..........(CTRIO...........
 ```

-3,5,6,0,1,2,4 (first 32 bytes look correct)
+A3,5,6,0,1,2,4 (first 32 bytes look correct, but beyond that, still scambled.)
 ```
 ..}.COPYRIGHT (C) DIGITAL ELECTRONICRPORS COATION 19..1.86-......IM..............................*M............................................T...........t...). .+.U.V.........4`.....;...........u....t40.....&.=.....................@.u.$.....#....u.......
 ```

-3,6,5,0,1,2,4 (next 32 bytes look correct)
+A3,6,5,0,1,2,4 (next 32 bytes look correct)
 ```
 ..}.RIGHCOPYT (C) DIL ELGITAECTRONICS CORPORATION 1986-...1......IM..............................*M............................................T.......t.......). .+.....U.V.....4`.;................t40u........&.=.................@.u.....$.....#u...........
 ```

+The computer string is `COPYRIGHT (C) DIGITAL ELECTRONICS CORPORATION 1986`.

-I have included two sample files, 128 byte selection HI.bin and 128 byte selection LO.bin.
-Run them through the included `bit swapper.html` file and search for `CONFIGURATION BY STATE MEMORY`.
+I have included two sample files extracted from the ROM on the 256 byte boundary, 128 byte selection HI.bin and 128 byte selection LO.bin.
+Run them through the included `bit swapper.html` program and search for `CONFIGURATION BY STATE MEMORY`.
+This will give you an example of human readable text that is now visible once descrambled.

-This will result in all the combinations of address lines that decode that string.
-(Scroll down once the search is done.)
+Hitting the search button will result in all the combinations of address lines that decode that string you entered.
+(Scroll down once the search is done to see all matching combinations, click them to see the decoded data.)

+Note: The HTML/JS code was entirely made with Google Gemini.